-Sharing key responsibilities is only one of several reasons you would consider bringing on a co-founder.
-They are also someone that in theory can help you manage the day-to-day stress of running a company.
+A co-founder is someone that in theory can help you manage the day-to-day stress of running a company.
 When something goes wrong, there are now two minds working to fix it instead of just one.
 When a problem arises you may benefit tremendously from another set of eyes and different opinions.
 At times, you may be too close to the problem and suffer from clouded judgment.
 Your co-founder can prove an educated and unbiased solution that you may not have thought of yet.

 A paid advisor’s main objective is to help you navigate the major problems that arise, not the everyday stuff.
 However, if they are not a paid advisor, their availability will be limited.
 Also, only a co-founder would be willing to split your start-up costs because they are expecting to be compensated on the back end.

 A significant reason entrepreneurs bring on a partner of this magnitude is to impress or satisfy the investors they are meeting with.
 When you are asking a firm or individual to invest significant amounts of capital, you need to show you have covered all of your basis.
 Investors want to see that each area of your business will be managed by an expert.
 This helps mitigate the risk of failure and decrease the possibility of them losing their investment.

 The Biggest Point of Consideration When Getting a Co-Founder